ntd284/Vnstock-pipeline/README.md

 5. **Dataproc:** Configure Dataproc and set up Spark to read data from Cloud Storage and perform data processing tasks.
 Refer to the [Dataproc documentation](https://spark.apache.org/docs/latest/sql-getting-started.html)

 These prerequisites are essential for setting up and running the VN-Stock Market Analysis data pipeline.
 Once you have these in place, you can proceed with the installation and configuration steps below.

-### Installation and Configuration

-- **Virtual Machine (VM):** Ensure that you have a virtual machine instance set up with the OS Ubuntu 20.04 and environment for running Airflow tasks.
-- **Google Cloud Services:** Install and initialize services on google cloud website.
-- **Telegram bot:** Install and use library on `https://github.com/eternnoir/pyTelegramBotAPI`
-- **Airflow apache:** use Local version for ubuntu.

 ### Process in the Pipeline